-At its regular meeting on December 9, 2011, Michigan Technological University’s Board of Control approved two new master’s degree programs, two new bachelor’s programs and a new PhD program.
+At its regular meeting on December 9, 2011, Michigan Technological University’s Board of Trustees approved two new master’s degree programs, two new bachelor’s programs and a new PhD program.
 The new degrees—in medical informatics, biomedical engineering, biochemistry and molecular biology, physics and physics for high school teachers—now must go to the academic affairs officers of the Presidents’ Council, State Universities of Michigan, for review and approval.

 The new master’s degrees reflect Michigan Tech’s commitment to providing the kind of education that industry is seeking.
 “The demand for master’s degrees is growing in industry,” said Provost Max Seel, “and we are trying to be proactive in meeting that need.”

 The advancement of technology in the medical field, accompanied by the need to track and analyze vast amounts of data while keeping sensitive data confidential, created the need for the biomedical and medical informatics programs, he added.

 The master’s degrees are professional degrees, designed to prepare students to work in the increasingly complex and demanding STEM (science, technology, engineering and mathematics) specialties, Seel explained.

 The University has also put in place an accelerated master’s degree framework, Seel noted.
 “We want students to know that at Michigan Tech, you can go straight through to a master’s degree,” he said.

 The accelerated master’s program will enable students to complete a master’s degree in a shorter period of time than previously was possible.
 Biomedical engineering, the School of Technology and mechanical engineering are the first ones planning to offer an accelerated master’s degree.

 The new PhD is a non-departmental program in biochemistry and molecular biology, drawing on existing faculty and existing courses, Seel said.